Eloy Rodrigues, Universidade do Minho, Portugal

 Ramesh C.Gaur, Indira Gandhi National Centre for the Arts, India

-Dr. Ramesh C.Gaur is currently the Director (Library & Information) & Head of the Indira Gandhi National Centre for the Arts (IGNCA), New Delhi, India.
+Professor Ramesh C.Gaur is currently Dean and Director (Library & Information) of the Indira Gandhi National Centre for the Arts (IGNCA), New Delhi, India.
 Prior to this, he was the University Librarian of Jawaharlal Nehru University (JNU), New Delhi, India from 2011 to 2018.
-A Fulbright scholar (VT, USA), Dr. Gaur has visited over 25 countries in Asia, Europe including USA and Australia etc on various assignments related to Digital Library and allied areas.
+A Fulbright scholar (VT, USA), Prof. Gaur has visited over 25 countries in Asia, Europe including USA and Australia etc on various assignments related to Digital Library and allied areas.
 He has received over 10 national and international honours and awards for his exemplary works in his chosen field.He is Member of National and International committees including International Advisory Committee (IAC) UNESCO Memory of the World (MoW) Programme, Governing Council-INFLIBNET, Member-International Consultative Committee on Digital Dunhuang, China, NDLTD Board of Directors, IFLA RSCAO and ARL Section, UGC National Committee on Plagiarism Regulations 2018, UGC National Committee for Implementation of Submission and Access to Electronic Theses and Dissertations in Universities in India.
 Additionally, he is also a Member of Editorial and Advisory Boards and is also a Guest Editor in several international and national journals.

 William A. Ingram, Virginia Tech, USA